EnviroDIY/ModularSensors/README.md

 Other more extensible boards based on the Arm Cortex M family will probably be supported over time - eg Adafruit Feather Alogger

+To use this fork, and underestand the New features, at this point you need to have code famalirity with ModularSensor.
+I hope to make this simpler in the future.
-To use this fork, start with a working ModularSensors 0.17.02 or later built using PlatformIO and working with a Mayfly 0.5b EnviroDIY/ModularSensors/exampleslogging_to_EnviroDIY.ino https://github.com/EnviroDIY/ModularSensors/tree/master/examples/logging_to_EnviroDIY and in the platformio.ini substitute
+Start with a working ModularSensors 0.17.02 or later built using PlatformIO and working with a Mayfly 0.5b EnviroDIY/ModularSensors/exampleslogging_to_EnviroDIY.ino https://github.com/EnviroDIY/ModularSensors/tree/master/examples/logging_to_EnviroDIY Verify builds and dowloads to your Mayfly.

+Now in the platformio.ini substitute
 <blockquote><pre><code>
     ;EnviroDIY_ModularSensors@=0.17.2
     https://github.com/neilh10/ModularSensors#release1